connervieira/Assassin/README.md

 ### Open Source

-Assasin is free and open source from top to bottom, and is 'free software', meaning you can make changes and distribute them to others freely.
+Assassin is free and open source from top to bottom, and is 'free software', meaning you can make changes and distribute them to others freely.

 ### Generic